Kamika-cyber/Streamlitpoisearchapp/README.md

 ---

-## Demo Scenarios
+## Demo Use Cases

-- Near Mega Silk Way -> find cafes
+- Find cafes near Mega Silk Way
-- With kids -> parks and family places
+- Discover parks for walking with children
-- Romantic mood -> restaurants with views
+- Get restaurant suggestions for a romantic evening
-- Work -> cafes with Wi-Fi
+- Find cafes suitable for work and study

 ---